 I believe learning should be conducted in an open environment, meaning that both tutor and student should be on the same wave, with student asking any questions whenever he(or she) wants.
 I am also a strong supporter of the fundamental teaching approach to any subject: anything should be taught by starting with basic definitions and laws, and later growing into something more complicated.
 In my opinion, this is the only way to satisfy student's curiosity and build acuity in subject of focus.

-University of Colorado Boulder - Current Undergrad, Aerospace engineering
+Undergraduate Degree: University of Colorado Boulder - Current Undergrad, Aerospace Engineering

 What is your teaching philosophy?

 I believe that tutoring must be conducted in an organized, yet unobstructed environment.
 The students must be able to freely communicate with the tutor without any hesitation; however their learning process must be monitored and controlled by the tutor in order to raise discipline and produce results.

 What might you do in a typical first session with a student?

 In a first session, I would typically start by casually talking to the student for about 10-20 minutes in order to understand their personality by myself.
 I would then shift the talk towards the subject they want to be tutored at, the content of current learning material, and the difficulties that the student has with the subject.
 This way I can fully understand what I must do as a tutor to help this person achieve what they want in the subject.